ahotchkin/react-fitness-backend/dev-log.md

   - *Had to update how information was pulled from database - change from just using foods to using foods AND mealFoods so I can differentiate between adding foods to a meal and adding foods to the database*

 Tuesday, 9/15
-- [ ] Add field for user to enter number of servings consumed for a meal food, automatically determine calories based on this information
+- [x] Add field for user to enter number of servings consumed for a mealFood, automatically determine calories based on this information
+- [x] Update meal calories based on total calories for all mealFoods

+Wednesday, 9/16
 - [ ] Add functionality to update and delete foods from a meal
+- I THINK FRONTEND IS WORKING.
+SEE WHAT ERROR IS WHEN TRYING TO SUBMIT UPDATE.
+CHECK IN RAILS CONSOLE THAT UPDATE IS GOING THROUGH.

 <h5>Remaining To Dos</h5>
 <i>Required</i>